DeNederlandscheBank/data-patterns/README.rst

 Here is what the package does:

-- Generating and evaluating patterns in structured datasets and exporting them to Excel and JSON
+- Generating and evaluating patterns in structured datasets and exporting to Excel and JSON
+- Transforming generated patterns into XBRL validation rules and Pandas code
 - Evaluating reporting data with data quality rules published by De Nederlandsche Bank (to be provided)

 Quick overview